-The trademark of "ReneSola" has been separately registered with the European Union office of Harmonization for the Internal Market on January 10, 2007 for a period of ten years, with the Japan Patent Office on June 22, 2007 for a period of 10 years, with the Korean Intellectual Property Office on October 8, 2008 and December 13, 2008 for two applications of different commodity category, respectively, both for a period of 10 years, with the U.S. Patent and Trademark Office on October 28, 2008 for a period of 10 years, with the PRC Trademark office on May 7, 2009 and May 21, 2009 for two applications of different commodity category, respectively, both for a period of 10 years, with intellectual property office of Singapore on July 30, 2010 for a period of 20 years, with Canadian intellectual property office on September 13, 2011 for a period of 15 years, and with Israel intellectual property office on November 21,2012 for two applications of different commodity category, respectively, for a period to July 27, 2020, with Australian Intellectual Property Office on November 21,2012 for a period of 10 years, with Dominican Industrial Property Office on April 16,2013 for a period of 10 years, and with Mexican Intellectual Property Office on January 11,2013 for a period of 10 years.
+The trademark of "ReneSola" has been separately registered with the European Union office of Harmonization for the Internal Market on January 10, 2007 for a period of ten years, with the Japan Patent Office on June 22, 2007 for a period of 10 years, with the Korean Intellectual Property Office on October 8, 2008 and December 13, 2008 for two applications of different commodity category, respectively, both for a period of 10 years, with the U.S. Patent and Trademark Office on October 28, 2008 for a period of 10 years, with the PRC Trademark office on May 7, 2009 and May 21, 2009 for two applications of different commodity category, respectively, both for a period of 10 years, with Taiwan Trademark Office on February 1, 2011 for a period of 10 years, with intellectual property office of Singapore on July 30, 2010 for a period of 20 years, with Canadian intellectual property office on September 13, 2011 for a period of 15 years, and with Israel intellectual property office on February 2, 2012 for two applications of different commodity category, respectively, for a period to July 27, 2020, with Australian Intellectual Property Office on November 21,2012 for a period of 10 years, with Dominican Industrial Property Office on April 16,2013 for a period of 10 years, and with Mexican Intellectual Property Office on January 11,2013 for a period of 10 years.
 We also filed trademark registration applications for "ReneSola" and relevant designs in Indian, Malaysia, Thailand, Mexico, Chile, Brazil, Argentina, the Dominican Republic, Australia and South Africa in 2012, and also filed trademark registration applications of different commodity category for "ReneSola" in Australia, Canada, U.S., Mexico, EU, Japan, Turkey, New Zealand, Sri Lanka and China in 2013.

-The trademark of "Replus by ReneSola" was separately registered with the European Union office of Harmonization for the Internal Market on April 4, 2013 for a period of 10 years, with Mexican Intellectual Property Office on April 2, 2013 for a period of 10 years, with Australian Intellectual Property Office on April 2, 2013 for a period of 10 years, and with Taiwan Trademark Office on January 1, 2014 for a period of 10 years.
+The trademark of "Replus by ReneSola" was separately registered with the European Union office of Harmonization for the Internal Market on April 4, 2013 for a period of 10 years, with Mexican Intellectual Property Office on April 2, 2013 for a period of 10 years, with Australian Intellectual Property Office on April 2, 2013 for a period of 10 years, with the Japan Patent Office on January 10, 2014 for a period of 10 years, and with Taiwan Trademark Office on January 1, 2014 for a period of 10 years.
 We also filed trademark registration for "Replus by ReneSola" in U.S. and China in 2013.